microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/dspic33ak512mps512/aes_hash/README.md

 # Crypto Accelerator Module AES/HASH Concurrent Execution Example Application
 ## Description
-This example application utilizes the Crypto Accelerator Module Library to perform concurrent AES and HASh operations to demonstrate context safety of the Crypto Accelerator Module Library.
-AES and HASH operations using different sized input vectors are executed in parallel as multi-step (init/cipher/finalize)operations.
+This example application utilizes the Crypto Accelerator Module Library to perform concurrent AES and HASH operations to demonstrate context safety of the Crypto Accelerator Module Library.
+AES and HASH operations using different sized input vectors are executed in parallel as multi-step (init/cipher/finalize) operations.
 As this application is not intended to demonstrate complete cryptographic compliance, a limited set of test vectors and algorithms are used.
 The following AES and HASH algorithms are used:
 - AES-ECB
 - AES-CTR
 - AES-CMAC